piotrwitek/react-redux-typescript-jspm-starter/README.md

 - REDUX-DEV-TOOLS - installed Redux DevTools capabilities with [chrome-extension](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd)
 - IMMUTABLE-STORE - using `seamless-immutable` for simplicity and backwards-compatibility with vanilla JS (no hassle with `toJS()`, `get()`, `getIn()` in your containers and components)
 - BEM & ITCSS - using BEM with Inverted Triangle conventions to give meaning and context to CSS classes
-- EASY TESTING IN TYPESCRIPT - write your tests only in TypeScript - don't worry about transpilation, easily import and run your TS source files from a command line (use `npm test` CLI command).
+- EASY TESTING IN TYPESCRIPT - write your tests in TypeScript - without transpilation to run your test, easily import and run your TS source files from a command line (use `npm test` CLI command).
-Test harness with [Tape](https://github.com/substack/tape) with Promise support from [blue-tape](https://github.com/spion/blue-tape)
+Test harness using [Tape](https://github.com/substack/tape) - with Promise support using [blue-tape](https://github.com/spion/blue-tape)

+#### React-Redux TypeScript Typing Conventions
+- ???

 #### React Best Practices & Optimizations
 - no mixins -> use ES6 style PureRenderMixin with PureComponent
 - no ref strings -> use ref callbacks
 - no method binding -> use ES Class Fields
-- no new function/objects creation in render methods -> declare them in outer scope and use a reference
+- no function/objects instantiation in render method -> instantiate in outer scope and use references
-- render big collections in separate dedicated components -> omit re-renders invoked by other prop changes
+- render big collections in separate, dedicated components -> no unfortunate re-renders when other props changes
 - don't use array index as key property -> use item unique id property to eliminate bugs

 #### React Patterns